- 8 Thin Slices (280g) Ham

 Cost Saver Tips

-You can really make this recipe your own by adding any leftover meat or vegetables you have.
+Canned ham is often cheaper than sliced ham.
+Or you can really make this recipe your own by adding any leftover meat or vegetables you have.
 A tasty way to save!
+You can also use any type of potato, boiled or baked - leaving the skins on can also help boost fibre - bonus!

 Tips for Kids